carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 > > $ docker run alice/alpine-python
 > > ~~~
 > > {: .language-bash}
-> > should run the container and print out our default message, including the version
+> > should run the container and print out our default message, the version
-> > of Linux and Python.
+> > of Python.
 > >
 > > ~~~
 > > $ docker run alice/alpine-python echo "Hello World"